Devon Militia: Precedence

 Normally this only affected matters such as positions on the parade ground, but it would have ramifications for the Devonshire regiments later in the century.

 Reform 1852

-The Militia of the United Kingdom was reformed by the Militia Act of 1852, enacted during a period of international tension.
+The Militia of the United Kingdom was reformed by the Militia Act 1852, enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the Militia Ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 The permanent staff was increased.
 Under the Act, Militia units could be embodied by Royal Proclamation for full-time home defence service in three circumstances: